aweary/tinytime/README.md

 ### Babel Plugins

-Using one of the plugins below, you can resolve this efficency concern at compile time.
+Using one of the plugins below, you can resolve this efficiency concern at compile time.

 [`babel-plugin-transform-tinytime`](http://npm.im/babel-plugin-transform-tinytime) - Hoists `tinytime` calls out of the JSX render scope.